jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`no coupon`        :red:`NOT a member`    :red:`NO DISCOUNT`
   ======================  =====================  =====================

-  :green:`DISCOUNT` if the person has a :green:`coupon`, I do not care about if they are a member or not.
+  :green:`DISCOUNT` only if the person has a :green:`coupon`, I do not care about if they are a member or not.

 * :ref:`converse_implication<test_converse_implication>`: ``return first or (not second)``